SUBSCRIBE TO OUR FREE NEWSLETTER

 Continuing a week of mass demonstrations at 18 campuses across the country, thousands of students and workers on Thursday marched on South Africa's Parliament in Cape Town and the ruling party's headquarters in Johannesburg to protest a dramatic rise in the cost of higher education--and the racial and economic injustice that continues to plague their society.

 The demonstrations were sparked by a tuition hike of up to 11.5 percent at numerous universities.
-On Wednesday police fired stun grenades and teargas at the the Cape Town crowd, which marched with hands up before staging a sit-in inside the parliament building.
+On Wednesday, police fired stun grenades and teargas at the the Cape Town crowd, which marched with hands up before staging a sit-in inside the parliament building.
 The violent police crackdown was captured on video by journalist Shaun Swingler (warning: footage may be disturbing).
 Protesters have faced mass arrests and steep charges, including "public violence."

 The uprisings have garnered considerable support, including from Winnie Madikizela-Mandela, who is an activist, politician, and the wife of the late Nelson Mandela.

-"The reality of the matter is that in the country post-independence the black students have still been oppressed, we're still marginalized, we struggle to get into universities," Mcebo Dlamini, a student leader at the University of the Witwatersrand (Wits) in Johannesburg, told the Guardian on Wednesday.
+"The reality of the matter is that in the country post-independence, the black students have still been oppressed, we're still marginalized, we struggle to get into universities," Mcebo Dlamini, a student leader at the University of the Witwatersrand (Wits) in Johannesburg, told the Guardian on Wednesday.

-However, as anthropologist Vito Laterza explained at the blog Africa is a Country, the protests go back further: "Protesters draw on sustained efforts in recent months to build a national movement committed to transformation of university staff and students, and widening access to higher education.
+However, as anthropologist Vito Laterza explained at the blog Africa is a Country, the protests go back further: "Protesters draw on sustained efforts in recent months to build a national movement committed to transforming university staff and students, and widening access to higher education.
 The current system continues to exclude most black South Africans and other historically disadvantaged groups."

 "[T]hese students are protesting the institutional violence inflicted by the University of the Witwatersrand (Wits).
 This violence destroys lives in a more systematic, brutal way than physical violence," wrote poet, activist, and Wits graduate Sarah Godsell in a recent op-ed.
 "It excludes the majority of the population from tertiary education programs that we are told make one 'successful' or 'marketable' or 'employable.'"